chb/21cfr11pro-ig/README.md

 # patient-reported-outcomes
-This is the repository for the Patient Reported Outcomes Initiative (PRO) sponsored by ONC, AHRQ and NIH under the umbrella of the Patient Centered Outcome Research (PCOR) Trust Fund.
+This is the repository for the Patient Reported Outcomes Initiative (PRO) 12 CFR 11 initiative supported by an FDA U24 grant.